mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 $$S = {\frac{2-\sum_{k} \left|x_{k} - y_{k}\right|} {2}}$$

 where, for all categories $k$, $x$ is the proportion of $k$ in the first assemblage and $y$ is the proportion of $k$ in the second.
 We subtract the sum from 2 as 2 is the maximum proportional difference possible between two samples.
 We further divide the result by 2.
 This provides a scale of similarity from 0-1 where 1 is perfect similarity and 0 indicates no similarity.
 The chunk below defines the code for calculating this modified BR similarity measure.
-Note here we use a distance metric called "Manhattan Distance" built into the "vegan" package in R. This metric is identical to the Brainerd-Robinson metric.
+Note here we use a distance metric called "Manhattan Distance" built into the `vegan` package in R. This metric is identical to the Brainerd-Robinson metric.

 ```r